 Posterior Vitreous Detachment occurs when the vitreous gel in your eye becomes more watery and deflates in the eye cavity.
 This deflation creates a breakage of the gel from the tiny fibers that hold it in place against your retina and optic nerve.
-This condition generally occurs after the age of 60 and affects women and men equally in symptoms and occurrences.
+This condition generally occurs after age 50 and affects women and men equally in symptoms and occurrences.

-Symptoms of PVD include blurred vision, floaters, and flashes of light that occur around the sides of your vision field.
+Symptoms of PVD include blurred vision, eye floaters, and flashes of light that occur around the sides of your vision field.
 While these symptoms can occur without having PVD, if they are regularly occurring or you see an increase in occurrence, it’s time to schedule an eye exam and speak with your eye doctor as you may be suffering from PVD.

 Since many symptoms of Posterior Vitreous Detachment are mild, you may not notice them at first.
 They may not ever become bothersome even as PVD progresses.
-Symptoms of PVD tend to last from a few weeks to a few months, and at this time, no direct medical treatment exists for PVD.
+Symptoms of PVD tend to last from a few weeks to a few months; currently, no direct medical treatment exists for PVD.

-As we discussed earlier in this post, Posterior Vitreous Detachment happens when the vitreous gel in the eye cavity detaches from the retina and optic nerve.
-This change in consistency of the vitreous gel occurs naturally over time as we age, but can also occur after an eye injury.
+As discussed earlier in this post, Posterior Vitreous Detachment happens when the vitreous gel in the eye cavity separates from the retina and optic nerve.
+This change in consistency of the vitreous gel occurs naturally over time as we age but can also occur after an eye injury.

 Often, if PVD occurs in one eye, it will also happen in the other eye.
 You should still seek the advice of an eye care professional for the second eye, even if you had no trouble with the first one.

 Posterior Vitreous Detachment is a naturally occurring eye problem that becomes more prevalent as you age or after an eye injury or surgery.
-Regular eye care and eye exams can help to monitor any potential PVD occurrences, but it cannot prevent it from happening.
+Regular eye care and eye exams can help monitor potential PVD occurrences but cannot prevent them.

-However, if you do have PVD, you should limit activities that include heavy lifting or quick movements of your head.
+However, if you have PVD, you should limit activities that include heavy lifting or quick movements of your head.
 Serious complications can occur if your vitreous gel forcefully tears away from your retina instead of gradually pulling away.
 Blurry vision, detached retinas, or even a macular hole are all possibilities when the vitreous gel tears away too quickly.

 Most patients experience mild and slow-changing symptoms, and Posterior Vitreous Detachment usually goes away after several months.
 However, if the separation of vitreous gel occurs too quickly, PVD can cause serious complications such as retinal tears or retinal detachment.
-These complications can cause vision loss, which is why it is important to visit your eye care professional if you start to notice any symptoms of PVD.
+These complications can cause vision loss, so you must visit your eye care professional if you notice any PVD symptoms.

 Yes, posterior vitreous detachment can cause permanent blindness.
 You risk permanent vision loss if you experience retinal tears or retinal detachment.
 While this is a rare occurrence, it is still a possibility if you do not manage the symptoms of PVD correctly.
-Your eye care professional can help make sure you stay on track with regular exams while you are experiencing PVD.
+Your eye care professional can help ensure you stay on track with regular exams while experiencing PVD.

 Many symptoms of PVD are mild and do not require treatment, as they will likely go away on their own after a few months.
-Even so, it is still important to make sure that you are experiencing symptoms of PVD and not another eye problem.
-Contact your eye care professional to talk with them if you are having any of these symptoms.
+Even so, ensuring that you are experiencing symptoms of PVD is still essential and not another eye problem.
+Contact your eye care professional to talk with them if you have any of these symptoms.